How Much Is My Website Worth? (Website Valuation Guide)

 How Much Is My Website Worth?
 (Common Valuation Model)

-The most common method of determining a website’s value is applying a multiple to its average profit.
+The most common method of determining a website’s value involves applying a multiple to its average profit.
 For example, if a business has generated $20,000 of profit per month over the past 12 months and the multiple is 36x monthly profit, the business is worth $720,000 ($20,000 x 36).

 You may see the multiple expressed in yearly or monthly profit.
 For example, 3x annual profit would be the same as 36x monthly profit.
 Brokers and marketplaces that work mostly with deals over $1 million typically use a yearly multiple (like 3x, for example), and those that work with smaller deals often express it in monthly multiples (36x).